JoseAUrrea/ToDoList/README.md

 # ToDoList
-A to-do list created with html,. css, and javascript An interactive to-do list.
+A to-do list created with html, css, and javascript
+An interactive to-do list.
 The site simply prompts you to type and submit a task which is then added to your to-do list.
 In this list you have two options:
   -You can edit a specific task by clicking on the "EDIT" button.